 The DPI NSW Artificial Reefs project is a major part of the Recreational Fisheries Enhancement Program and is made up of two separate components, Estuarine Artificial Reefs (EARs) and Offshore Artificial Reefs (OARs).

-Offshore Artificial Reefs (OARs)
+Offshore Recreational Fishing Reefs

 The reef was deigned and constructed using funds from the Recreational Fishing Trusts.